Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 Why Garmin Wins:

-• Best in class image quality
+• Best-in-class image quality

-• Widest device compatibility
+• Broad device compatibility

-• Simplest UI and installation
+• Simplest user interface and installation process

 5. User Experience & Interface